Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 and then the command just finished with no specific error.

-We will retry later when these tools will have made more progress.
+We filed a `bug report <https://www.rebar3.org/discuss/5d316b697eda3a002e68ca8e>`_, and will retry later when these tools will have made some additional progress.